 Premiums are recorded on an accruals basis.
 The Association has the ability to make supplementary calls upon Members.
 These calls and premiums are the total receivable for the whole period of cover provided by the contracts incepting during the accounting period together with any adjustments in respect of prior accounting periods.
-There are no unearned premiums at the balance sheet date.
+Unearned premiums at the balance sheet date are deferred and earned in the period which the premiums relate.